A semi-canonical reduction for periods of Kontsevich-Zagier: Introduction

 \subsection{A semi-canonical reduction}

-The definition of periods, although explicit and elementary, does not give a precise idea of what is or not a period.
-This is due in particular to the fact that the complexity of an integral representation is distributed between the domain of integration and the integrand.
-An idea is then to reduce such representation by putting all the complexity in only one of the two components.
+Even though the previous definition of periods is explicit and elementary, it does not give us a precise idea of what a period is and neither how to deal with the relations among them.
+An idea to simplify the way in which we deal with periods is to rewrite the integral representation either as a \emph{volume of a domain with trivial differential form} or an \emph{integral over a fixed ``trivial'' domain}.

-In \cite{Ayoub14,Ayoub15}, J.~Ayoub proves a relative version of the Kontsevich-Zagier conjecture ciphering the complexity of periods over the differential form and fixing a simple domain.
-In particular, he proves that the set of periods can be defined as the complex values of integrals of the form $\int_{\mathcal{D}^d} f(z) \dint z$, where $f(z)$ is a holomorphic function over the unit polydisk ${\mathcal{D}^d}=[0,1]^d$.
-On the other hand, Kontsevich and Zagier suggest in~\cite[p.
-3]{KonZag01} to express any arbitrary period as the volume of a semi-algebraic set.\\
+The first kind of such reductions was suggested by Kontsevich and Zagier in~\cite[p.
+3]{KonZag01}, where they proposed to express any arbitrary period as the volume of a semi-algebraic set.
+Concerning the second one, Ayoub proved a relative version of the KZ-conjecture~\cite{Ayoub14,Ayoub15} by encoding the complexity of periods over the differential form, fixing a simple domain of integration.
+In particular, he proved that the algebra of periods can be defined as the complex values coming from integrals $\int_{[0,1]^d} f\left(\underline{z}\right) \dint \underline{z}$ where $f(\underline{z})$, with $\underline{z}=(z_1,\ldots,z_d)\in\CC^d$, is a holomorphic function over the unit polydisk $\mathcal{D}^d=\{|z_i|\leq1\}$.\\

-In this paper, we prove that any non-zero period can be reduced up to sign as the volume of a compact semi-algebraic set with coefficients in $\RRalg$.
-Moreover, we give a constructive way to obtain such reduction from any integral representation of the period, respecting the three operations of the KZ--conjecture and using classical tools in algebraic geometry, in particular \emph{resolution of singularities}.
+In this paper, we prove that any non-zero period can be algorithmically reduced up to sign as the volume of a compact $\RRalg$-semi-algebraic set in $\RR^d$.
+Moreover, we give a constructive way to obtain such a reduction from any integral representation of the period, respecting the three operations of the KZ-conjecture and using classical tools in algebraic geometry, such as (algorithmic) \emph{resolution of singularities}.

 \begin{thm}[\bf Semi-canonical reduction] Let $p$ be a non-zero real period given in a certain integral form $\Ical(S,P/Q)$ in $\RR^d$ as in (\ref{eqn:int_form}).
-There exists an effective algorithm satisfying the KZ--rules such that $\Ical(S,P/Q)$ can be rewritten as
+There exists an effective algorithm only using KZ-rules such that $\Ical(S,P/Q)$ can be rewritten as

-where $K$ is a compact top-dimensional semi-algebraic set and $\vol_m(\cdot)$ is the canonical volume in $\RR^m$, for some $0<m\leq d+1$. \end{thm}
+where $K\subset\RR^m$ is a compact top-dimensional semi-algebraic set and $\vol_m(\cdot)$ is the canonical volume in $\RR^m$, for some $0<m\leq d+1$. \end{thm}